Jkillelea/cFE/README.md

 The official releases are tagged and assigned a version number.
 Applications (in the `apps` directory) that have the `_lab` postfix or `sample_` prefix are not intended to be used for flight.

+## This Is A Fork

+This fork is intended for running cFE on a Raspberry Pi.
+Users should not mistake it for the official NASA repository.
+Users should not assume that code in this repository is flight quality or mission ready.
+Contributions and fixes are welcome.

 ## Intent

 This repository is intend to: